Filoti: Byzantine period

 Filoti population is rising in the 7th to 10th centuries because of the abandonment of coastal settlements, from the fear of piratical raids, especially the Saracen pirates, which are based on Crete, drowning horror on the coasts of Naxos and the other Aegean islands.
 At the end of the early Byzantine period (500-650 AD) many churches were built in Naxos in the early Christian basilica architecture.
 It is estimated that at this time the earlier and small church of the Virgin Mary of Filotitissa was built.
 In the following years, the Byzantine Empire slowly diminishes, and turmoil and uncertainty prevail throughout the island.

 Frankish period

 In 1207 the Venetian Marco I Sanudo occupies Naxos and begins the oppressive Venetian feudalism.
 Sanudo divides the island into 56 fiefs; in the most fertile areas he instated his own people, forcing the natives to cultivate the occupations of the conquerors as serfs or to exploit barren and mountainous lands.
 Within these 56 fiefs we have a clear reference to a fief with the name "Filotis" (in Greek: «Φιλότης»).
 Several written reports during the Frankish rule show that Filoti, with his region, was one of the most important feuds.
-Around 1344, the Turkish pirates are destroyed the neighboring settlement of Aria, but Filoti is rescued, where the survivors were moved.
+Around 1344, the Turkish pirates destroyed the neighboring settlement of Aria, but Filoti is rescued, where the survivors were moved.
 Prior to the destruction of Aria, Filoti numbered 200 residents and Argia 300.